davidderaedt/brackets-buildsys/README.md

 This extension will add a `Build` menu item in the `File` menu, followed by a list of build systems defined in a config file.

-By default, it will try to run a `build.sh` file located at the root of your project.
+By default, it will try to run a `build.sh` shell script, if any.
+So, if you have simple needs, just create this `build.sh` at the root of your project, and you're ready to go.

-But the whole point of this extension is that you can edit the build systems.
+But that's only the default behavior, and of course, the whole point of this extension is that you can add your own build systems.

 ##Editing Build systems